mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 003 - Extract Constant/readme.md

 Many IDEs support this safe refactoring

-# Why code is better?
+# Why is the Code Better?

 Constant names add meaning to our code.

 Magic numbers are difficult to understand and change.

 Code must be as declarative as possible.

+# Safety

+This is a safe refactoring.

 # Tags